 Layering Paint for a Unique Finish

 After the initial base coat of the purple gray, I added a layer of Memphis Blue by Kristi Kuehl Pure Home Paint.
 This was our first step to lightening up the finish with layers.
 As you can see I did not saturate the entire piece with the paint.
+Apply a thin layer to the surface in an uneven manner.

 After Memphis Blue, I took a chance and added a little metallic silver, just for fun.
 There’s also no need to worry about the colors touching one another since they’re all being layered anyway.

 Since the silver is metallic it doesn’t cover the same as the paint.
 It has a slightly opaque appearance, which is fine, we still have more to go.
+This painted wood, I mean plastic, or wood and plastic combo is really starting to pop with multiple coats of paint.

 After the silver, I went with a gorgeous deep teal called Jade.
 The layering process is almost like a see-saw or push-pull, going back and forth between light and dark.